CesiumGS/3d-tiles/extensions/3DTILES_layers/README.md

 }
 ```

-Additionally, if a layer needs to associate some metadata with itself, there needs to be a corresponding class declared in the `3DTILES_metadata` extension and the layer needs to conform to that class.
-To learn more about metadata classes, refer to the [Cesium 3D Metadata Specification]().
+The 3DTILES_metadata extensions enables the declaration of metadata `class` objects, which define a list of properties a conforming instance would need to provide.
+A layer in 3DTILES_layers can assign to itself a class declared in 3DTILES_metadata and use that to provide additional metadata.
+Layers must follow the [single instance syntax]() for assigning values to the its `properties`.
 For example,

 ```javascript
 {